Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Soo inspiring, I personally love story writting, however how do I actually come up with helpful feedbacks in my story.
 And moreso how to phase my topic of the story

-Geofrey Towong - Over 1 year ago
+Geofrey Towong - Almost 2 years ago

 Hi Geofrey, I'm happy to hear you found this inspiring and that you're passionate about storytelling.
 You can get feedback on your writing (if that's what you're asking?
 I think you meant on rather than 'in your story) from our constructive community of writers (it's free to create a member account and swap crits in our critique community).
 I'm not sure what you mean by 'phase my topic', do you mean 'phrase' or summarize your story idea?
 Here's a blog post on developing story ideas you may find useful: How to start writing a book: Developing rough ideas.
 Good luck!